WKTV: WKTV-DT2

-WKTV-DT2 currently simulcasts the 6:00 a.m. half-hour of its parent station's morning newscast, the first half-hour of its noon newscast, and its 11:00 p.m. newscast; the second half-hour of the noon newscast only airs on WKTV to allow WKTV-DT2 to air The Young and the Restless in CBS's recommended 12:30 p.m. time slot.
+WKTV-DT2 currently simulcasts the 6 a.m. half-hour of its parent station's morning newscast, the first half-hour of its noon newscast, and its 11 p.m. newscast; the second half-hour of the noon newscast only airs on WKTV to allow WKTV-DT2 to air The Young and the Restless in CBS's recommended 12:30 p.m. time slot.
 Although plans for WKTV to produce exclusive newscasts for the subchannel using CBS resources have yet to be realized, WKTV also produces periodic specials that air on the subchannel.

 WKTV-DT3

 When WKTV-DT3 first signed on, it did not air any newscasts in favor of MeTV programming.
-However, on November 23, 2015, WKTV-DT3 began airing the 10:00 p.m. newscast that had previously aired on WKTV-DT2 as a CW affiliate.
-On January 25, 2016, WKTV-DT3 also added a 7:00 a.m. newscast, making it the first station in the Utica market to carry local news at that time.
-Both newscasts air every weekday for a half-hour and are virtually identical to WKTV's regular newscasts.
+However, on November 23, 2015, WKTV-DT3 began airing the 10 p.m. newscast that had previously aired on WKTV-DT2 as a CW affiliate.
+The newscast airs every weekday for a half-hour and is virtually identical to WKTV's regular newscasts.
+On January 25, 2016, WKTV-DT3 also added a 7 a.m. newscast, making it the first station in the Utica market to carry local news at that time.
+The newscast was dropped on September 1, 2024, after The CW left WKTV-DT3 for WFXV-DT2.

+On September 1, 2024, WKTV-DT3 also began airing rebroadcasts of other WKTV newscasts and debuted a half-hour weather forecast under the branding of "KTV Plus Window on the Weather", which is repeated several times daily.
+The half-hour weeknight 10 p.m. newscast continued under the new format.